okta/odyssey/packages/docs/components/table.md

 <h4 class="desc-counter--title">Checkboxes</h4>

-Include checkboxes in the first column if row selection is necessary.
+Include checkboxes in the first column.
 The heading checkbox should check/uncheck all rows when clicked.

-In a mixed selection, the heading checkbox should be set to Indeterminate.
+If mixed, the heading checkbox should be set to Indeterminate.

 </li>
 <li class="desc-counter--item">